Our History

 Working to a principle of ‘first do no harm’ Sambhavna has pioneered new treatments, combining modern medicine with traditional ayurvedic herbal medicine and yoga, and the clinic’s work has won a string of humanitarian awards.

-To date our Sambhavna Clinic has provided treatment and support to more than 65,000 people and employs more than 55 staff, just under half of whom are themselves gas survivors.
+To date the Sambhavna Clinic has provided treatment and support to more than 65,000 people and employs more than 55 staff, just under half of whom are themselves gas survivors.
 Sambhavna also carries out valuable research and studies; it educates people in contaminated communities and trains them to monitor their health.
 The communities are also shown how to grow and manufacture their own herbal medicines.

 In 2009 we began funding the Chingari Trust Rehabilitation Centre.
 The Chingari Trust had been open since 2005 when two disaster survivors, Rashida Bee and Champadevi Shukla, were recognized for their activism on behalf of the thousands of survivors of the Union Carbide Gas Disaster, and presented with the prestigious Goldman Environmental Award.
 They used the money from the award to start a trust, created to help the second and third generations affected by the gas disaster, especially women and children.